vsco/jsonconsul/README.md

 # jsonconsul

-A tool to make config files from Key Values in Consul.

-## Description

 `jsonconsul` allows the creation of json files from the values that are located in Consul.
-This allows applications that are configured via JSON to be able to read the values.
+It also contains the ability to import KV keys into Consul.

 ## Usage